Gather Materials

 Note

-So let us first discuss the image itself:
+About the image itself:

 A full HD picture (1920x1080) is recommended.
 If you use a classic 4/3 cover, your lyrics will have less space on screen and will cause double lines or worse, and you’ll need to cut them several times to fit into the 4/3 aspect ratio.
 Besides, it’ll display black borders left and right on the screen, so if possible anyhow use a 1920x1080 image.